 That's it!
-Don't forget to first clean the cache if you want to see the result of this code.
+Don't forget to first clean the cache if you don't see the result of this code immediately.
+As you can see in the last part, the details snippet can easily be changed to your preferences.